Tutejszy: In Poland

 There are mixed opinions about the reasons, meaning, and implications of this term.
 In the Polish census of 1931 asked respondents to identify their mother tongue.
-“Tutejszy” was included and was chosen by 707,000 respondents.
+“Tutejszy” was included and was chosen by 707,088 respondents.
 Lithuanian researchers assert that within ethnographic Lithuania, the Tutejszy were mostly Slavicized Lithuanians.
 Björn Wiemer argues that a considerable contribution to Slavicization of the area was a significant influx of Ruthenian (Belarusian) peasantry in the area, especially after considerable depopulation due to plague.

+Modern usage in Lithuania

+According to research conducted in the early 21st century by ethnologist Yury Vnukovich, the term tutejszy (tuteišiai) is rarely used as a self-identification by the local Slavic-speaking population of the Vilnius Region today.
+Instead, residents typically identify themselves as Poles, basing this identity on their Catholic faith ("Polish faith"), historical memory, and place of origin, even if they speak the local Belarusian dialect ("Prostaya mova") rather than standard Polish.

+In modern Lithuanian discourse, the term has evolved into an external label, sometimes carrying a derogatory connotation similar to "natives" or "indigenes" with a lower social status.
+It is often used to construct a "liminal" or "hybrid" ethnicity that is neither fully Polish, Belarusian, nor Lithuanian.
+However, the label "local" ("tutejszy") has also been used by the population to justify their rights to local resources, such as land restitution in the prestigious Vilnius district.